 NW Natural provides natural gas service to approximately 2.5 million people in more than 140 communities through more than 780,000 meters in Oregon and Southwest Washington, with one of the most modern pipeline systems in the nation.
 Our customers depend on us to deliver the essential services they need to heat their homes, cook their meals, and keep their businesses running.
 As with any utility, safety awareness is key.
 Find everything you need to know about carbon monoxide, operating select natural gas appliances in a power outage, meter safety, appliance and equipment maintenance and more.

 How to cook safely with natural gas

 - Keep paper towels, curtains, clothing and electric cords away from range burners.

-- Keep burners and range tops clean to prevent fire hazards.
+- Keep burners and range tops clean and free of grease to prevent fire hazards.

 - If a flame on a burner goes out, shut it off, wait, then re-light.